edubkendo/tower-docs/en/guides/models/data.md

 # `Tower.Model.Data`

 Tower supports tracking of changed or "dirty" fields with an API that mirrors that of Active Model.
-If a defined field has been modified in a model the model will be marked as dirty and some additional behaviour comes into play.
+If a defined field has been modified in a model the model will be marked as dirty and some additional behavior comes into play.

 ## Viewing Changes